-President Jacobs called the meeting to order at 6:00 PM and Director Hayhurst led the group in the flag salute.
-Four directors were present (Jacobs, Schendel, Hayhurst, and Low).
-Director Stapp was unable to attend.
+President Jacobs called the meeting to order at 6:00 PM and the secretary led the group in the flag salute.
+All five directors were present (Jacobs, Schendel, Stapp, Hayhurst, and Low).
 There were no guests in attendance.

 The consent items were reviewed.
-Director Hayhurst motioned to accept the minutes of the August 28th, 2017 meeting, along with the financial reports for August of 2017, as presented.
-Director Schendel seconded the motion.
+Director Hayhurst motioned to accept the minutes of the September 25th, 2017 meeting, along with the financial reports for September of 2017, as presented.
+Director Stapp seconded the motion.
 The motion carried unanimously.

 Barstow Heights Park was addressed.
 The safety check list from the City of Barstow was reviewed.
 There were no new safety or maintenance issues listed.
-President Jacobs reported that the ground squirrels are still under control, as he has continued to not see any for several months now.
+Director Stapp mentioned that he noticed that one of the nets on one of the basketball hoops is worn out and there’s not much left of it, so he’ll be replacing it soon.
+President Jacobs reported that the ground squirrels are either gone or hibernating, as he has continued to not see any for several months now.

 President Jacobs asked the secretary if there were any additional bills to be presented.
 She indicated that there were none.
-Director Schendel motioned to pay all the bills, as presented.
+Director Stapp motioned to pay all of the bills, as presented.
 Director Low seconded the motion.
 The motion carried unanimously.